wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 Now simply save these files in multiple locations as per your normal company backup procedures, and repeat this procedure on a regular basis as is appropriate.

+### MinIO

+MinIO emulates an Amazon-S3-compatible file-storage setup, and is used by Wire to store things such as file attachements, images etc.

+If your specific installation is using the actual Amazon file storage (and not a local emulated alternative), you should skip this section (but still actually backup whatever you are using).

+Similarly to Cassandra, to create a backup you need to SSH into the Virtual Machine running MinIO in your installation:

+You can read general information about your MinIO node on [this page](/how-to/administrate/minio.html)

+SSH into the MinIO Virtual Machine with:

+    ssh user@minio-vm.your-domain.com

+Where:

+* `user` is the user you used to install Wire on this server, typically `wire` or `root`
+* `minio-vm.mydomain.com` is the domain name or IP address for the server with your MinIO node